 Conner listened with rapt attention as his father recited the beloved poem by Clement C. Moore about a man who encounters St. Nicholas in the act of delivering presents on Christmas Eve.

-All too soon, his father concluded, "But I heard him exclaim, 'ere he drove out of sight, 'Happy Christmas to all, and to all a goodnight!'"
+All too soon, his father read, "But I heard him exclaim, 'ere he drove out of sight, 'Happy Christmas to all, and to all a goodnight!'"

-"Speaking of goodnights, I believe it's past your bedtime, young man," Stacy announced from the kitchen.
+"Speaking of goodnights, I believe it's past your bedtime, young man," Stacy announced from the kitchen doorway.

 Conner appealed to his father.